analogdevicesinc/MaximAI_Documentation/README.md

   - Link to IC User Guide: [MAX78002 User Guide (Preliminary).pdf](./MAX78002/MAX78002%20User%20Guide%20Preliminary.pdf)
   - Link to MAX78002 EV Kit description and documentation: [MAX78002 EV Kit](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/max78002evkit.html)
 - MAX78000 and MAX78002
-  - Link to SDK repository (for both MAX78000 and MAX78002): [Analog Devices MSDK](https://github.com/Analog-Devices-MSDK/msdk)
+  - Link to MSDK repository (for both MAX78000 and MAX78002): [Analog Devices MSDK](https://github.com/Analog-Devices-MSDK/msdk)
-  - Link to SDK documentation: [SDK Docs - click on index.html](https://github.com/Analog-Devices-MSDK/msdk/blob/master/Documentation/)  **Note:** HTML files are not rendered in GitHub and it is therefore recommended to view the SDK documentation from a local copy, which is automatically installed with the SDK.
+  - Link to MSDK documentation: [MSDK Docs - click on index.html](https://github.com/Analog-Devices-MSDK/msdk/blob/master/Documentation/)  **Note:** HTML files are not rendered in GitHub and it is therefore recommended to view the MSDK documentation from a local copy, which is automatically installed with the MSDK.
   - Quick Start Guides and Optional Features: [Guides](Guides)